-If you have any doubts about when to use the particles, you can read our: What is the difference between the particle は(wa) and が(ga)
+If you have questions about when to use the particles, you can read our: What is the difference between the particle は(wa) and が(ga)

-Using wa(は) and ga(が) particles with Japanese verbs
+Using the particles wa(は) and ga(が) with verbs in Japanese

 When to use ga [が] or wa [は] instead of wo [を]?

 There is also a class of Japanese verbs (usually predicates) whose subjects and objects take が instead of を.
-These verbs often relate to conditions or occurrences that occur independently of human decision, will, or volition, such as understanding, need, or power.
+These verbs often relate to conditions or occurrences that happen independently of human decision, will, or volition, such as understanding, necessity, or ability.

 日本語 が分かる